notionparallax/blog/_posts/2015-08-05-whats-in-my-bag.md

 <p>These make me look like a serial killer, but they make me sleep well, so I'm not too bothered.</li>
 <li>
 <h4><a href="http://www.sacredsoundaudio.com/products/infinityone?variant=271791260">Headphones</a></h4>
-<p>Nice <em>and</em> cheap, not just cheap.
+<p>Nice _and_ cheap, not just cheap.
 Irina lost one of the ear bits, so now I have one ear that gets some extra ambient noise.
 I also have a set of massive Sennheiser cans--their main job is to make people leave me alone!</li>
 <li>
 <h4>Key ring</h4>
 <p>The actual ring is from a fancy keyring.
 It was massive and I coudn't get the whole thing into my pocket.
 I scrapped the decorative bit and just kept the ring!
 It lives clipped into my bag now and it's hardly ever not there.</p>